FOR EDUCATORS

 Teachers have great ideas for how to improve their schools or classrooms, but they often have limited resources to bring those ideas to life.

-The Ed Fund’s Educator Grants support teachers, principals, and administrators at select high-need schools with funding for projects that enhance student learning.
+The Ed Fund’s Educator Grants support teachers, principals, administrators and school staff at priority schools with funding for projects that enhance student learning.

 With an emphasis on enhancing teacher skills and learning, the Create Joy Grant will support opportunities that: